Compare Rates

 4. Triglycerides Less than 150 mg/dL

 You can fall into readings such as these with or without cholesterol medications.
 You will be in good shape once you start your application process.
-For some reason, the insurance companies offer for life insurance is not as good as expected.
-We can send your application to other companies is always an option.
+For some reason, the insurance companies’ offers for life insurance are not as good as expected.
+Sending your application to other companies is always an option.

 Carrier Concerns with High LDL Levels

-This is the dangerous form of bad cholesterol that clogs arteries and can cause strokes and heart attacks.
+This is a dangerous form of bad cholesterol that clogs arteries and can cause strokes and heart attacks.

 Life insurance companies understand that this can be a serious condition if left untreated.
 They consider elevated cholesterol levels a possible beginning of heart disease or stroke.
 Cholesterol is a waxy substance found in fats, otherwise known as lipids, in your blood.